-Children's heads are proportionally bigger than their bodies with undeveloped muscles so it's hard for them to free themselves out of a blind cord.
+Children’s heads are proportionally bigger than their bodies with undeveloped muscles so it’s hard for them to free themselves from a blind cord.
 Their wind pipe is also under developed and less rigid so they suffocate very quickly if their necks are constricted.
 Strangulation can be quick and silent with children not making a sound.

 It’s important to make your blinds safe by;